rawilk/filament-inner-nav/README.md

 #### Static Groups

 Also inspired by the GitHub UI, static groups allow you to render navigation links underneath a heading.
+All you need to do is provide a falsy value to the `collapsible()` method on the `InnerNavGroup` object.

 ```php
 public static function innerNav(User $record): InnerNav